 Reviewing the types of problems that can be solved including:

 Learning the fundamentals of building models in machine learning

 Exploring key algorithms By the end of this course, students will have a firm understanding of: Supervised learning algorithms

 Key concepts like under- and over-fitting, regularization, and cross-validation

 How to identify the type of problem to be solved, choose the right algorithm, tune parameters, and validate a model

 This course provides an introduction to Deep Learning on modern Intel® architecture.
 Deep Learning has gained significant attention in the industry by achieving state of the art results in computer vision and natural language processing.
 By the end of this course, students will have a firm understanding of:

 Techniques, terminology, and mathematics of deep learning

-The course is structured around 12 weeks of lectures and exercises.
+How to use pre-trained models for best results The course is structured around 12 weeks of lectures and exercises.
 Each week requires three hours to complete.

 |Smart Video Workshop Featuring the Intel® Distribution of OpenVINO™ toolkit||This workshop will walk you through a computer vision workflow using the latest Intel® technologies and comprehensive toolkits including support for deep learning algorithms that help accelerate smart video applications.
 You will learn how to optimize and improve performance with and without external accelerators and utilize tools to help you identify the best hardware configuration for your needs.
 This workshop will also outline the various frameworks and topologies supported by Intel® accelerator tools.|